micha-p/datascience_capstone/README.md

 Accuracies do not differ that much.
 The simple count of total violations per building always performed best.

-![comparison](maps/comparison.png "Linear and logistic regression and decision tree compared to observed frequencies")
+![comparison](maps/comparison.png "Linear and logistic regression and decision tree compared to observed frequencies") *Linear and logistic regression and decision tree compared to observed frequencies*

 ### Performance Comparisons